AliKhudiyev/Big-Number/README.md

 # Big-Number
 The number type which can hold and operate(work with) bigger double values whose digits are more than milions or even billions.

 Using it is very easy and simply.
-All you need to do is download the library to your computer, then use these libraries in your programs with ```c++ #include"number.hpp" ``` for example.
+All you need to do is download the library to your computer, then use these libraries in your programs with ```#include"number.hpp"``` for example.

 ```c++
 int main(){